-7.2 Are there any significant developments expected in the next year?
+17.3 Are there any significant developments expected in the next year?

 Yes.
-The IMPI, together with the Mexican Association for the Protection of Intellectual Property (AMPPI), are currently working towards the creation of an opposition system in Mexico.
+The IMPI, together with the Mexican Association for the Protection of Intellectual Property (AMPPI), have been working towards the creation of an opposition system in Mexico; though it is uncertain when this will become a reality.

-17.3 Are there any general practice or enforcement trends that have become apparent in Mexico over the last year or so?
+17.4 Are there any general practice or enforcement trends that have become apparent in Mexico over the last year or so?

-Recording a trademark with the Customs authorities has become apparent in the past year or so.
-Please see section 14 above.
+Recording trademarks with the customs authorities.
+Please see section 14, above.